johnbrumley/desma158/project-3.md

 # 1. Sketches of ideas
 **Due by Tuesday 11/14**

-Develop a short document that outlines your game.
+Develop a short sketch that outlines your game.
 What are you creating and how will it run?
 How do you imagine someone viewing or interacting with it?
 Does the work live somewhere beyond a screen or projection?
 Mock up a few examples of what you want to create.
 ### Be sure to include:
 1. Possible titles
+2. What is the Engine?
-2. What is being created, explored, revealed, etc. Is there a story behind the process?
+3. What is being created, explored, revealed, etc. Is there a story behind the process?
-3. How should a person view or interact with the game?
+4. How should a person view or interact with the game?
 Is there a form of input or external influence that affects the game?
-4. Drawings.
+5. Drawings.
 Sketch what your work might look like at key moments.
-Consider the extremes of what might be generated.
-This should reflect the scope of what might be possible in your project.
-It might be useful to refer back to [Kate Compton’s “So you want to build a generator…”](https://galaxykate0.tumblr.com/post/139774965871/so-you-want-to-build-a-generator) and consider the properties, constraints, and methods you'll be using.
+Does it involve other games?
+Reflect the scope of what might be possible in your project.

 ![](https://www.mokafolio.de/thumbs/works/BlockBills/01-1200x766.jpg)

 [Block Bills](https://www.mokafolio.de/works/BlockBills).
 Matthias Dörfelt

-# 2. Prototype it
+# 2. Prototype
 **Show in class on Tuesday 11/28**

-Start by building a graybox prototype of your randomized system.
-Grayboxing is a level design practice where you build a rough block-out version of your level using blocks (usually gray boxes) so that you can iterate and test the layout as soon as possible.

 Build as much of your game as you can while focusing on solely the mechanics, systems, and behaviors.
-Use built-in Unity assets or placeholders for any art elements (graphics, sounds, text).
-You’ll be able to focus on art, writing, sound, and other game polish in the third part of the assignment.
+Try and mock up individual components of the system.
+If using custom inputs, show how they will work.
+It's ok to use placeholders for any art elements (graphics, sounds, text).

 We will share prototypes in class.
 It is important to have a working (or partially working) prototype so we can give feedback and support.